15th Annual Charity Golf Event

 Held in loving memory of long-time camper, Lana Antvelink, this event supports Camp Sunshine and its mission to provide a camping experience for persons with developmental disabilities in an inclusive environment that embraces their recreational, emotional, physical, spiritual, and relational needs.
 Held at The Club at Thornapple Pointe in Grand Rapids, Michigan, this outing features outstanding golf, lots of fun, great food, and an opportunity to know you’ve done your best to support one of the finest camps of its kind, anywhere!

 This is a four-person scramble format round of golf complete with various in-round contests such as long drive, hole-in-one, and long putt contests.
-Golfers are treated to hors d’oeuvres and a putting contest prior to golf and dinner and a raffle afterward.
+Golfers are treated to hors d’oeuvres and a putting contest prior to golf and dinner and a silent auction afterward.
 It is a great outing with fun for golfers of all ages!

 About Lana Antvelink